Updated 13/09/2024

 Medical issues

 Unsurprisingly, cat spraying can be a sign of a bladder issue or urinary tract infection.
 However, it can be a symptom of something a bit more sinister, so it’s important to take them straight to the vet.
 Medical problems can be hard to detect from just looking at a cat, so if they suddenly start spraying this could easily mean they’re not very well and need help.
+Urinating in odd places can be accompanied by other signs that something is wrong, such as suddenly drinking more, a change in appetite, or weight loss.

 Can female cats spray?

 Yep, we’re afraid female cats spray too and it doesn’t matter whether or not they’re in heat.
 Any cat that’s experiencing any of the issues we listed above, snip or no snip, can spray all day.
-Of course, if you’re female cat is spraying constantly you must take them to their vet immediately.
+Of course, if your female cat is spraying constantly you must take them to their vet immediately.

 Do neutered cats spray?